 This apartment is not part of the Inn’s main set of buildings on Port Republic Street.
 It’s one street over, and here is why that is ideal…

-As I mention above, the upper-level apartment sits between the main street and the waterfront park.
+As I mentioned above, the upper-level apartment sits between the main street and the waterfront park.
 You are in the heart of Beaufort, and every shop, restaurant, and cultural attraction is at your fingertips.
 There are many things to do within walking distance so staying at the Beaufort Inn just makes sense because of it’s great location!

 Every night of our stay, we made our way down the back stairs to the park for live music, watching the sunset on the water, playing on the playground, and enjoying a treat from Yoyo’s Ice Cream.
 For adventures like kayaking, river boating, the carriage ride, and more, you merely hop to the park and follow the walkway to the marina.